mohitjain/mohitjain/_posts/2012-12-01-modules-as-application-model-in-ruby-on-rails-or-refactor-your-code.md

 layout: post
 comments: true
 permalink: /2012/12/modules-as-application-model-in-Ruby on Rails-or-refactor-your-code/
 summary: extra_long
 categories: optimization performance quick-solution tips-and-tricks utilities
 ---
 Yesterday I was working on [active_admin][1].
-This is the first time I am using active admin in any of my project, I find it pretty awesome.
+This is the first time I am using active admin in any of my projects; I find it pretty impressive.
 If you never used it then [just it a try][2].
-So while building dashboard for the active admin.
-I felt of the need to something like application_model ;) so that the place where I used modules as application model in ruby on rails
+So while building the dashboard for the active admin.
+I felt the need to something like application_model ;) so that the place where I used modules as application model in ruby on rails
-I was implementing [highcharts][3] in my application and I want to calculate Daily counts in last 30 days for most of the models likes users, products etc
+I was implementing [highcharts][3] in my application, and I want to calculate Daily counts in last 30 days for most of the models likes users, products, etc

 ## Before